DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/data-type-provider.md

 ### ValueFormatterProps

-Describes the value formatter component properties.
+Describes the properties passed to a component that renders the formatted value.

 A value with the following shape: